View Control with the Camera Toolbar

 Principal axes constrain camera-tool motion along axes that are (on the screen) parallel and perpendicular to the principal axis that you select.
 Specifying a principal axis is useful if your data is defined with respect to a specific axis.
 Z is the default principal axis, because this matches the MATLAB default 3-D view.

-a principal axis as well as axis-free motion.
-On the screen, the axes
+axis as well as axis-free motion.
+On the screen, the axes of rotation are

 For example, when the principal axis is z, movement occurs about